Configure Auth0 as SAML Identity Provider

 YOUR_TENANT.pem.
 Save this file; you will need to upload it when you configure the service provider.

-Configure service provider
+Configure SAML SSO on the service provider

+Locate Identity Provider Metadata, and click Download to download the metadata file.
 Add information to the service provider, so it knows how to send SAML-based authentication requests to Auth0.
 The instructions provided here are generic.
 You will need to find the appropriate screens and fields on the service provider.

 If the service provider does not support uploading a metadata file, configure settings manually, using the information from the SAML Addon's Usage view.